dart-archive/old_ghpages_server_docs/tls-ssl.md

 The Dart VM supports TLS/SSL out of the box.
 You can use Dart to connect to HTTPS resources, as well as create HTTPS servers.

-Starting with version 1.13, Dart uses BoringSSL, instead of openssl, as its secure networking library.
+Dart uses BoringSSL (instead of openssl), as its secure networking library.
 The Chrome browser, and Chromium, have already moved to BoringSSL, and Dart is following their lead.